-&lt;sup>10 At least once in the 19th century, however, in 1873, the Judiciary Committee did hear witnesses testify concerning a Supreme Court nomination - that of George H. Williams to be Chief Justice - but these two days of hearings, on Dec.
-16 and 17, 1873, were held in closed session.
+15 At least once in the 19th century, however, in 1873, the Judiciary Committee did hear witnesses testify concerning a Supreme Court nomination-that of George H. Williams to be Chief Justice-but these two days of hearings, on December 16 and 17, 1873, were held in closed session.
 The closed-door sessions were held to examine documents and hear testimony from witnesses relevant to a controversy that arose over the Williams nomination only after the committee had reported the nomination to the Senate.
 The controversy prompted the Senate to recommit the nomination to the Judiciary Committee and to authorize the committee "to send for persons and papers."
 U.S. Congress, Senate, Journal of the Executive Proceedings of the Senate of the United States of America, vol. 19 (Washington: GPO, 1901), p.
-189. After holding the two closed-door sessions on Dec.
-16 and 17, the committee did not re-report the nomination to the Senate.
-Amid press reports of significant opposition to the nomination both in the Judiciary Committee and the Senate as a whole, the nomination, at Williams's request, was withdrawn by President Ulysses S. Grant on Jan.
-8, 1874.
+189. After holding the two closed-door sessions on December 16 and 17, the committee did not re-report the nomination to the Senate.
+Amid press reports of significant opposition to the nomination both in the Judiciary Committee as a whole, the nomination, at Williams's request, was withdrawn by President Ulysses S. Grant on January 8, 1874.
 See Jacobstein and Mersky, The Rejected, pp. 82-87.

-&lt;sup>11 For a discussion of the advent of Supreme Court nominee appearances before the Senate Judiciary Committee, starting with Harlan F. Stone in 1925 (and carrying through the nominations of Abe Fortas and Homer Thornberry in 1968), see James A.Thorpe, Journal (continued...)
+16 For a discussion of the advent of Supreme Court nominee appearances before the Senate Judiciary Committee, starting with Harlan F. Stone in 1925 (and carrying through the nominations of Abe Fortas and Homer Thornberry in 1968), see, James A. Thorpe, "The Appearance of Supreme Court Nominees Before the Senate Judiciary Committee," Journal of Public Law, vol. 18, 1969, pp. 371-402.

-decades, the Stone nomination was one of nine Court nominations that received public confirmation hearings before either the full Judiciary Committee or a Judiciary subcommittee, while six other nominations did not receive public hearings.
-One of the six nominees not receiving a public confirmation hearing was Senator James F. Byrnes, whose nomination in 1941, as noted earlier, was considered directly by the Senate without referral to the Judiciary Committee.
+17 A scholar examining the procedures followed by the committee in its consideration of 15 Supreme Court the five nominees not receiving a public confirmation hearing was Senator James F. Byrnes, whose nomination in 1941, as noted earlier, was considered directly by the Senate without referral to the Judiciary Committee.18

-Not indicated in the "Public hearing date(s)" column is the length (in minutes or hours) of each public hearing session.
-The hearing sessions for a few Supreme Court nominations during the 1925 to1945 period lasted for hours; others, however, were brief and perfunctory in nature, held only long enough to accommodate the small number of witnesses who wished to testify against a nominee.
+Not indicated in the "Public hearing date(s)" column is the precise length (in minutes or hours) of each public hearing session.
+The hearing sessions for a few Supreme Court nominations during the 1925 to 1946 period lasted for hours, extending over several days;19 others, however, were brief and perfunctory in nature, held only long enough to accommodate the small number of witnesses who wished to testify against a nominee.20